kyma-project/console/tests/README.md

 If you do not have the dependencies installed through Lerna, use the `npm install` command to install them.

+> **NOTE:** You need a valid **kubeconfig** for the cluster with admin access.
+While for local Kyma installation it is automatically set during Minikube setup, for other cases you need to obtain **kubeconfig** on your own.

 To run all acceptance tests inside container in the cluster, use the following command:

 ```